-4. Sliding scale fees
+4. Sliding scale fees.

-5. Government programs
+5. Government programs.

 Low-income households may also qualify for free medical care, including drug or alcohol treatment, through some government programs, particularly Medicaid.
 The eligibility requirements for this program vary by state and county, but income and expenses of your entire household are the most important factors.
 Contact your local county assistance office or your state’s department of health and human services to find out if you might qualify for Medicaid.

-6. Non-profit organizations
+6. Non-profit organizations.

 Community and national non-profit organizations sometimes offer payment assistance to individuals in need of drug or alcohol treatment without insurance.
 Some may even offer the actual treatment itself for free to anyone who needs it.

-7. Choosing less expensive options
+7. Choosing less expensive options.

 The cost of alcohol or drug addiction treatment will be determined by a couple important factors, including what type of treatment you choose.
 Selecting an outpatient addiction treatment center can significantly reduce your cost.

-With no insurance, drug and alcohol addiction treatment centers may seem hard to find.
+Without insurance, drug and alcohol addiction treatment centers may seem hard to find.
 However, this isn’t usually the case.
 In fact, many addiction treatment facilities accept clients who don’t have health insurance.
 The key is to know where to look and who to talk to.
 Here are some resources who can help:

 - Medical professionals, such as doctors and nurses, will often be able to give you referrals to drug and alcohol addiction treatment facilities that may be able to help you.